arthur9548/arthur9548/README.md

 A little about me:

 - 🎓 I’m currently pursuing a bachelor's degree in Computer Science at [University of Brasília](https://www.unb.br/)

+- 🟣 I'm also a Data Engineering Intern at [Incognia](https://www.incognia.com/).

 - 🧩 I love solving logical and algorithmic problems!